Video: How to set up a belt-drive turntable

-Proper setup of your turntable or record player helps you get the best performance and sound quality.
+Proper setup of your turntable helps you get the best performance and sound quality.
 By carefully setting up your new component, you'll ensure that it is operating under ideal conditions.
-Our turntable expert shows you how in this video.
-For this demonstration, we used the Music Hall MMF 2.2 LE turntable.
-The way it's set up is very similar to the Pro-Ject Carbon DC, one of our most popular models.
-Not all turntables will need all the setup steps we show here, but it's a good overview.
+In this video, we show you how to set up a manual belt-drive turntable, using the Pro-Ject Debut Carbon as an example.

 Voiceover: Proper setup of your new turntable will make sure that it sounds great and lasts a long time.
 Our expert Rocky will show you how to set up your new record player.